andreasBerre/monsterbutikken/README.md

 ![Event Sourcing](eventsourcing.png "Event Sourcing")

+Note that there are multiple patterns for event sourcing, the above being one of the more common.
+So while you're free to choose your own implementation, the below could function as a guide.

 * The _event store_ need to be able to receive events and store them to a journal.
 In a first implementation the journal might simply be an array in the event store class.
 * A _projection_ should be able to receive events and change state according to the nature of the event.
 This state could be kept in a suitable collection within the class representing a spesific projection.
 * The event store should, after a event is received and stored, publish the event to _subscribing_ projections.
 Projections usually subscribe to all events within a specified aggregate, and in the case of the Monster Shop it might be convenient to operate with one aggregate only.